-The two most recent trials, which were done in 2013, were their first outpatient studies to test the bionic pancreas and the first to test the mobile version of the device.
-In the adult outpatient study, the subjects were monitored by nurses, lived in a hotel for five days, and were free to roam during the daytime.
-In the adolescent outpatient study, the 12- to 20-year-old subjects attended a summer camp, where, Damiano says, “they were integrated into all of the usual activities of the other campers.”
+The two most recent trials, which took place in 2013, were their first outpatient studies to test the bionic pancreas, and were the first to test the mobile version of the device.
+In the adult outpatient study, the subjects were monitored by nurses, lived in a hotel for five days and were free to roam during the daytime.
+In the adolescent outpatient study, patients attended a summer camp, where, Damiano says, “they were integrated into all of the usual activities of the other campers.”

-Damiano, El-Khatib, and Russell are beginning a second summer camp study, this one with preadolescents 6 to 11 years old.
-Over the course of the next year, they will conduct an even more ambitious study, involving 40 adults at four different sites: MGH, the University of Massachusetts Medical Center, Stanford University, and the University of North Carolina at Chapel Hill.
+Damiano, El-Khatib and Russell are beginning a second summer camp study, this one with pre-adolescents 6 to 11 years old.
+Over the course of the next year, they will also conduct an even more ambitious study involving 40 adults at four different sites: MGH, the University of Massachusetts Medical Center, Stanford University, and the University of North Carolina at Chapel Hill.
 That study, a series of eight-week trials at each site, will allow participants to live at home, go to work, and travel up to one hour from the testing sites.

-Damiano says this ambitious living at home study will mark the end of the useful life of the current iteration of their mobile device.
-The research team is planning a final, pivotal, study, which will involve several hundred subjects, who will use a new version of the bionic pancreas for several months.
+Damiano says the coming “home” study will mark the end of the useful life of the current iteration of their mobile device.
+The research team is planning a final, “pivotal” study, which will involve several hundred subjects who will use a new version of the bionic pancreas for several months.
 The new version of the device will integrate the three components of the current system into a single apparatus.

 And no, he says, he is not backing off the deadline he set for himself several years ago.

 “We hope to complete the study of the integrated device in 2016, and apply to the FDA for premarket approval early in 2017,” he says.
-“We are still hoping for FDA clearance by the second half of 2017.”13 Comments
+“We are still hoping for FDA clearance by the second half of 2017.”